findologic/dokuwiki-plugin-findologic-xml-export/README.md

 For any other dependencies please refer to the [composer.json](https://raw.githubusercontent.com/findologic/dokuwiki-plugin-findologic-xml-export/master/composer.json) file.

 ### Install

+ - Open your extension manager and install the Plugin via "Search and Install"

+### Manual installation

  1. Download this repository
  2. Go into your DokuWiki folder and open the directory `/lib/plugins/`